-Ask your teen these questions to help them think in more positive ways:
+Here are some questions to help you think in more positive ways:

 - What are the facts?
 What is the likelihood that what you're worrying about will happen?
 Often there is very little evidence that the things we are worried about will actually happen!
-Working with your teen to look at the facts will help them think more realistically and often empower them to notice that they are capable of facing their fears. - What would you tell a friend in this situation?
-Focusing on helping a peer may help your teen with perspective taking and problem solving.
-This strategy can help them feel calmer and more positive about their worry. - What can you do to solve your problem or take your mind off the worry?
-If possible, help your teen take concrete steps to solve their problem.
-If that's not possible, encourage them to use relaxation or other coping skills (see Anxiety Skill 2) to reduce anxiety and take their mind off things.
+Try to look at the facts to think more realistically and begin empowering yourself to notice that you are capable of facing your fears. - What would you tell a friend in this situation?
+Focusing on helping a peer may help you with perspective taking and problem solving.
+This strategy can help you feel calmer and more positive about the worry. - What can you do to solve your problem or take your mind off the worry?
+If possible, take concrete steps to solve the problem.
+If that's not possible, use relaxation or other coping skills (Anxiety Skill 2) to reduce your anxiety and take your mind off things.